MS365 OneDrive - Dynamic Access via Drive ID

 2. Fill data fields with content

-As a rule, it is a good idea to fill the data group with values automatically.
-This can be done using an Intrexx process, for example.
+As a general rule, it makes sense to populate the data group with values automatically.
+This can be done, for example, using an Intrexx process.

 Create a view page below the data group.